 When you input "care homes near me" into a search engine, ponder the following:

-Fixed Schedules: Set routines for meals, activities, visits from loved ones, and sleep might not align with individual preferences.
+Fixed Schedules: Set routines for meals, activities, and sleep might not align with individual preferences.

 The pandemic profoundly affected care homes:

 Safety Concerns: With COVID-19 outbreaks reported in numerous care homes, many families became apprehensive about the safety of such communal environments for their elderly relatives.

 Visitation Restrictions: To curb virus spread, many care homes limited or entirely stopped visitations.
 This not only distanced families but also heightened feelings of isolation among residents.

 Operational Challenges: Staff shortages, due to illness or quarantine, strained the care homes' capacity to provide optimal care.

 Emotional Toll: The combination of fear of the virus, absence of familial visits, and the general atmosphere of caution weighed heavily on the mental well-being of care home residents.